- What if I haven’t received a confirmation email?

 - How do I access my draft application?
 What if I lost my link?

-- I applied in 2015.
+- I applied in a previous year.
 Can I start from my old application?

 - What if I need to correct information in my application after I submit it?

 - What if I miss the application deadline?

 - Review Process

 - Will you provide a customized logo for my event?

 - Is there a deadline for organizing satellite events?